 Fields: Latin historiography and epic poetry; the reception of the Classics in the U.S.

 Tim’s research concentrates on Latin historiography and epic poetry, with a focus on the literature of the early Roman empire.
 His is the author of Tacitus the Epic Successor (Brill, 2012), and his book Thunder and Lament: Lucan on the Beginnings and Ends of Latin Epic will be published by Oxford University Press in 2022.
 For more information, see the Academia.edu profile at: https://holycross.academia.edu/TimothyJoseph.
 On occasion Tim writes for The Conversation about topics such as ancient and modern standards of reporting and Martin Luther's King's lived engagement with the Classics and echoes of Roman history in the ongoing transformation of the U.S. Senate and presidency.
-In 2017 and 2018 he is the director of the Classical Association of New England's Summer Institute at Brown University and will serve as the president of CANE in 2022-23.
+In 2017 and 2018 he served as the director of the Classical Association of New England's Summer Institute at Brown University and will serve as the president of CANE in 2022-23.

 Recent and Upcoming Courses